sunst0rm/Good_to_know/goodtoknow.md

 *
 Finding password for admin based on request and error message:
 `hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.63.60 http-post-form "/admin/index.php:user=^USER^&pass=^PASS^:Username or password invalid" -V`

+*
+Sometimes in order to access a hidden website, it is needed to turn off javascript in a browser.

+In Firefox:

+`about:config` ---> `javascript enabled` ---> change to `false`